Skip to main content

 Places To Consider When Studying Architecture Abroad

 Once you have the “why,” one of the first things to consider when you’re planning to study abroad is where you would like to go.
 Start by making a list of the different places with environmental design and buildings or architectural styles that inspire you.
 After you have your list, you can search each destination to see if a local university offers a study abroad program.
-Checkout NewSchool’s study abroad programs in Italy, Portugal and Spain.
+Check out NewSchool’s study abroad programs in Italy, Portugal, and Spain—ideal for students pursuing a master’s in architecture who want hands-on exposure to global architectural traditions.

 From here, you’ll need to get more specific.
 What particular focus do you want to study while you are abroad?
 Of course, studying abroad gives you access to historical architecture and a variety of architectural styles, but also many unique modern styles.
 Since these categories rarely overlap, you’ll have to choose one.